Ounce, Really

 How Many Cups in 48 Oz?
 The Answer Might Surprise You

 You’re standing in your kitchen, staring at a recipe that calls for 48 ounces of something.
+In real terms, maybe it’s broth, maybe it’s milk, maybe it’s a giant batch of pancake batter.
 You grab your measuring cup, but then you pause.
-Still, maybe it’s broth, maybe it’s milk, maybe it’s a giant batch of pancake batter.
 How many cups is that again?

 What Is an Ounce, Really?